awgrover/single-page-app-proof/README.md

 ### If you don't have access to make:

 * download https://cdn.jsdelivr.net/pouchdb/5.3.0/pouchdb.min.js
+* rename (or link) it to pouchdb-5.3.js
+* download jquery 2.2.x from http://jquery.com/download/
-* rename it to pouchdb-5.3.0.js
+* rename (or link) it to jquery-2.2.min.js

 # Usage

 Open proof.html in a browser.
 Enable javascript and local-web-storage.

 The .html is the "app",
-it stores its data in local-web-storage (indexdb), but that storage is associated with the directory where the .html is.
+it stores its data in local-web-storage (indexedDB), but that storage is associated with the directory where the .html is.
 So, if you put the .html in a different directory, it can't see the earlier data.